BlockchainCommons/bc-envelope-cli-rust/docs/Signing.md

 ur:crypto-pubkeys/lftanshfhdcxweplrnkpsruepkaeahnetppsteaojtdlgudetlyksrlbzoiduoglpemujydnsrattansgrhdcximbgoskbjpgtluwededpjywdlkfwksjpglsrfdcaurdahycfasmtylihpfrsfgkblomttisr
 ```

-Recall that a public key base actually contains two public keys: one for verifying signatures and one for encryption to a recipient.
-The signing public key can be extracted from the public key base:
+Recall that a `PublicKeys` actually contains two public keys: one for verifying signatures and one for encryption to a recipient.
+The signing public key can be extracted from the `PublicKeys`:

 ```bash
 👉